Iga Świątek: Playing style

 Świątek aims to come to the net, and has good volleying skills due to her doubles experience. Świątek possesses an accurate first serve, peaking at 123 mph, and averaging at 108 mph, allowing her to serve aces, dictate play from the first stroke, and win a majority of first-serve points.
 She possesses an effective kick serve, and an effective slice serve, which are deployed as second serves, preventing opponents from scoring free points.
-She also regularly uses the drop shot, and won the 2019 WTA Shot of the Year with a cross-court drop shot from the baseline that landed on the sideline well inside the service box. Świątek aims to gain the advantage in a point by hitting the ball early on the rise.
-Further strengths include her exceptional speed, movement, and court coverage, detailed and intricate footwork, and intelligent point construction. Świątek is also notable for her positive mental attitude, calm demeanour and composure under pressure, which has been credited to her work with sports psychologist Daria Abramowicz.
-Indicative of her positive mindset, Świątek often yells "Jazda!" when she wins a point, meaning "Let's go!" in English.
+In earlier years of her career, she regularly used the drop shot, and won the 2019 WTA Shot of the Year with a cross-court drop shot from the baseline that landed on the sideline well inside the service box.
+Since the beginning of her collaboration with Tomasz Wiktorowski, she simplified her game and currently very rarely employs this shot. Świątek aims to gain the advantage in a point by hitting the ball early on the rise.
+Further strengths include her exceptional speed, movement, and court coverage, detailed and intricate footwork, and intelligent point construction.
 Her favourite surface is clay, having grown up playing on that surface, although she has had success on all surfaces.
 Her clay court success is enhanced by her ability to slide on the surface; as her career has progressed, she has also developed the ability to slide on hard and grass courts, too.

-Świątek is a very popular player on the WTA Tour.
-She finished runner-up to Simona Halep in the voting for the WTA Fan Favorite Singles Player of the Year award in 2019.
-In 2020, she was voted the WTA Fan Favorite Singles Player of the Year.
+Bagels and Breadsticks

+Over Świątek's WTA career up until May 2024 an average of 40.6 percent of her matches have included either a 6–0 (bagel) set or a 6–1 (breadstick) set.
+As a result, many have started to use the term "Iga's Bakery" to describe this.
+During the 2023 season she won a bagel set in 29 percent of her matches compared with an average of 11.4 per cent of matches for matches in which she wasn't playing.
+Her closest bagel rivals are Coco Gauff and Jessica Pegula, both of whom scored eight in 2023.

+As of July 2025, she has dispensed the rarer double bagel nine times in her WTA career, three of which have come during major tournaments (which were against Xinyu Wang in the 2023 French Open, against Anastasia Potapova in the 2024 French Open, and against Amanda Anisimova in the 2025 Wimbledon final).